peacheyy/Discord-Bot/status.md

 #### What have you not done for your project yet?

-Haven't figured out how to do a picture search command
+Haven't figured out how to do a picture search command and insert profile pictures over images

 #### What problems, if any, have you encountered?